Slow Motion Water Photography

 Both photographs above were taken with a Canon 400D (Rebel XTi) Digital SLR Camera.

-Other photography tips for slow motion water:
+Other photography tips for slow motion waterfall photography:

 - Use a tripod whenever possible to improve the sharpness of your photographs.

-- Slow water photography looks best when taken in shady landscape scenes instead of bright sunlight.
+- Slow motion water photography looks best when taken in shady landscape scenes instead of bright sunlight.
 Otherwise your water and surrounding rocks might look over exposed or too white.

 - The slower the shutter speed, the dreamier or more blurred the water will look.
 How dreamy you want the running water to appear in your photographs is a matter of personal preference.